 This geological wonder was one of the filming locations of the films Transformers: Age of Extinction and Curse of the Golden Flower.
 Yet, it is still unfamiliar to the world, so you can admire the unspoiled beauty there.
 The best time to visit is spring and autumn.

 Location: Downtown Guilin City, Guangxi Zhuang Autonomous Region

 The Water Moon Cave located under the elephant's trunk and leg is a natural semi-round arch penetrated by water.
-It is said that it formed by water erosion 12,000 years ago, when the earth's crust uplifted and the Li River shrunk.
+It is said that it was formed by water erosion 12,000 years ago, when the earth's crust lifted and the Li River shrunk.
 This natural wonder is 17 meters (56 feet) long, 9.5 meters (31 feet) wide, 12 meters (39 feet) high.
 It looks like a bright full moon floating on the surface of the water, hence its name.

 When visiting the cave, you will be welcomed by various poems and paintings inscribed on the walls applauding the beauty of the hill and waters nearby, which can date back to the Tang Dynasty (618-907).

 A close view of the Elephant Trunk Hill

 Location: 8 km outside Yangshuo County, Guilin City, Guangxi Zhuang Autonomous Region